 I started with distortion, because I had no idea what I was doing.
 I thought that if I don’t know what I’m doing, the best thing to do is to make a lot of noise.
 I started out really aggressively I think, and then it tapered itself over the time.
 The more I play, the more interested I become in letting the natural tone of the instrument become an element to be reckoned with.

 What is the context of your gigs?
 Do you also adapt to each space/context?

-Aside from being associated with classical music, Vienna also has an exciting experimental / club scene nowadays.
+Besides being associated with classical music, Vienna also has an exciting experimental / club scene nowadays.
 Could you talk about it?
 Mention any noteworthy venues, producers, labels?

 It’s pretty loose.
 Decadence is a word often ascribed to Vienna for other reasons, but it’s also relevant to its attitude towards underground music and partying.
 I’m really amped about performing in a few weeks at Hyperreality (a music festival part of prestigious festival Wiener Festwochen/Vienna Festival), as it’s the first large-scale event representing the city’s relationship to the current scene.